lucaderosso/AV0/README.md

 As I mentioned above this project was intented to be a tool for myself, and while I see in it a potential for others to contribute to expanding it.
 I should warn you that this is very, very alpha.
 I wish I could give you step by step instructions but I believe the best I can do at this point is to share a Live file already setup you where you can see some things by yourself instead of reading and infinite list of instructions.
 So the following instructions are for the file I mentioned:

-1. __Download__ the Live file that comes with a pre set track including all you need to just play.
+1. __Download__ and launch this Live file which comes with a pre set track including all you need to just play.
 2. __Hit Play —__ visuals are linked to live's transport, so playback needs to be active.
 3. __Play —__ launch a clip to see visuals reacting to MIDI notes.